MICRO WEDDINGS VS ELOPEMENT WEDDINGS: WHICH ONE IS RIGHT FOR YOU?

 - 5 min read

-Picture this: You're standing under a canopy of twinkling fairy lights at Singapore's Botanic Gardens, surrounded by only your closest family and friends.
+Picture this: You’re standing under a canopy of twinkling fairy lights at Singapore's Botanic Gardens, surrounded by only your closest family and friends.
 Or it's just the two of you exchanging vows at sunrise on Sentosa's secluded beach.
-Intimate weddings reshape Singapore's matrimonial scene, with couples increasingly choosing micro weddings and elopements over grand ballroom affairs.
+Intimate weddings are reshaping Singapore’s matrimonial scene, with couples increasingly choosing micro weddings and elopements over grand ballroom affairs.
 But which option suits your love story?
 Let's break it down.

 What’s the Contrast Between a Micro Wedding and an Elopement?